rorosen/zeekstd/README.md

 Rust implementation of the Zstandard Seekable Format.

-The seekable format splits compressed data into a series of independent frames, each compressed individually, so that decompression of a section in the middle of an archive only requires zstd to decompress at most a frame's worth of extra data, instead of the entire archive.
+The seekable format splits compressed data into a series of independent frames, each compressed individually, so that decompression of a section in the middle of a compressed file only requires zstd to decompress at most a frame's worth of extra data, instead of the entire file.

 The format also specifies a seek table that allows seekable decoders to efficiently jump to requested data.
-The seek table is placed in a [Zstandard Skippable Frame] and can be appended to the end of a seekable archive or written to a standalone file.
+The seek table is placed in a [Zstandard Skippable Frame] and can be appended to the end of a seekable compressed file or written to a standalone file.

-Any compliant zstd decoder can restore the original content of a seekable archive by decompressing it.
+Any compliant zstd decoder can restore the original content of a seekable compressed file by decompressing it.
 As the seek table is placed in a skippable frame, it is simply ignored by decoders that are unaware of the seekable format.

 Zeekstd makes additions to the seekable format by implementing an updated version of the [specification][zeekstd_spec], however, it is fully compatible with the